 McGraw goes on to answer questions about why, “even though Hopkins and Burke are both operating at about 54 percent of what they were in 2000, and even though Burke costs the city about $2 million a year to operate (costs that are indirectly passed on to the airlines at Hopkins), and even though one would think that downtown development and lakefront access might be important for all sorts of reasons, Cleveland officials still think Burke is needed.”

-Along the way, he eviscerates “the City’s” three primary justifications as to why Burke can’t be closed and redeveloped, supporting one “obvious conclusion” among many: That the airport mess is a prime example of Northeast Ohio’s political and business leaders badly failing to account for reality in making plans on behalf of the region’s financial elite (i.e., people who use private jets).
+Along the way, he eviscerates “the City’s” three primary justifications as to why Burke can’t be closed and redeveloped, supporting one “obvious conclusion” among many: That the airport mess is a prime example of Northeast Ohio’s political and business leaders’ tendency to fail to account for anyone’s interests but their own and those of the region’s financial elite (i.e., people who use private jets).

-Whether or not you’d already reached this conclusion, it’s a great thing to have someone asking the questions to make the case.
+Whether or not you’d already recognized this tendency for what it is, it’s a great thing to have someone asking the questions to make the case.
 And it’s a great thing to have a veteran journalist like McGraw (formerly of the Fort Worth Star-Telegram and U.S. News, among other outlets) doing hard investigative work like this in Cleveland for an independent publication like Belt.

 Which is also to point out again that Belt, founded by Oberlin Professor Anne Trubek on a Kickstarter campaign, continues to impress in only its first year of existence by consistently putting out excellent content that’s hard to find anywhere else (like here and here and here and here and here and here and here to provide a few examples in addition to McGraw’s airport piece).